-Another difference in the kinds of coffee used in Skinny Coffee Club has to do with the way it is processed.
+Another difference in the kinds of coffee used in Skinny Coffee Club is how it is processed.
 Green coffee is merely coffee that has not been roasted.
 You might remember green coffee being the darling of the weight loss world for a time.

 Famous television personality Dr. Oz once touted green coffee as being incredibly useful for weight loss.
 His endorsement of the substance was based on a study by the Diabetes, Metabolic Syndrome and Obesity that claimed participants who used green coffee saw dramatic results even without changing their diets or activity levels.
 Later, that study was proven to be flawed and was retracted.

 Green tea contains caffeine, but it’s probably included as an ingredient in Skinny Coffee Club because of its catechins.
 Catechin is an antioxidant.
 There is some evidence that suggests that catechins may improve metabolism.
 Catechins also help the body to break down fats.

 However, even though research supports green tea for weight loss, the effect is very slight.
 Medical News Today reports that researchers conducted a review on the use of green tea for weight loss.
 They discovered that green tea’s impact on weight loss was so small that “it was unlikely to be of clinical importance.”

 In addition to having only a small effect on body weight, it appears you’d have to drink more green tea than the amount that is likely to be in Skinny Coffee Club.
 To see any weight loss, you would need to drink at least two or three cups of green tea per day.
 Skinny Coffee Club users are supposed to drink one cup of the product per day.
 Now, keep in mind that Skinny Coffee Club isn’t just green tea, which means you probably aren’t getting anywhere near the amount needed to lose weight.